 The Supervisor Role

-To change to the supervisor role, log out of Zoomdata and log back in as the supervisor (as shown in Figure 4).
+To change to the supervisor role, log out of Zoomdata and log back in as the supervisor.
 Your Zoomdata installation (whether stand-alone or scale-out) provides for one supervisor role.
 This role is permanent and cannot be deleted.

 By default, Zoomdata creates the supervisor role in the 'superaccount', which is a dedicated and permanent account that cannot be deleted.
 The 'superaccount' does not have access to any data sources nor can it connect to data sources.
 Its sole purpose is to provide the Zoomdata Administrator with account-level access to the program.
-However, if you select a different account to administer, then 'admin' level functions becomes available (as shown in Figure 5).
+However, if you select a different account to administer, then 'admin' level functions becomes available.
 For more information about the supervisor role, see the Supervisor Functions article.

 At this point, you can perform all of the admin-level functions as if you were logged in as an 'admin'.